Rogreis/UbStudyHelpMAUI/help/settings.md

 1. Use the mandatory always shown left translation
 2. Use the middle translation when shown.
 3. Use the right translation when shown.
-4. Set this flag

-### App Load Options

-1.  **Choose Translations on App Load**: Upon the first launch of the app, you can choose a subset of "The Urantia Book" translations to use.
+4.  **Choose Translations on App Load**: Upon the first launch of the app, you can choose a subset of "The Urantia Book" translations to use.
 Once this is set, it's usually fixed.
 However, if you want to change your choices, you can toggle this option on.
 Next time you load the app, you'll be prompted to choose your translations again.

 ### How to Modify Settings